jborzunova/vina-scoring-rmsd-optimizer/README.md

 ## 📌 Notes

 - This codebase is under active development and will serve as the basis for a future publication.
-- Currently, **Differential Evolution and BFGS** are implemented as the global search algorithm, as it provided the best convergence behavior on our datasets.
+- Currently, **Differential Evolution and Dual Annealing** are implemented as the global search algorithm, as it provided the best convergence behavior on our datasets.

 ---